 Digital transformation will keep pushing us to become more efficient and effective yet also to become more adroit and innovative.
 It erodes and eats into our time that in the past was taken up by so many other things.
 We will need a new reset in our values and beliefs, we will have to carve out a different set of routines and habits, otherwise digital will simply take over our lives to the detriment of everything else.

 The good thing is that Business entities are being forced to open up

-Digital transformation happens at a scale and scope that makes many reluctant to take it on; it seems overwhelming in its complexity and risk.
+Digital transformation happens on a scale and scope that makes many reluctant to take it on; it seems overwhelming in its complexity and risk.
 The business returns seem hard to quantify in traditional metrics yet the need for transformation compels us to ignore the known metrics and believe in all the unknowns that we are told are achievable.
-Thus it is hard to convince deciders to support this, whether they are just

 Often it is hard to convince deciders to support this need for such a significant transformation, whether they are just skeptical or lacking technology adroitness.
 They want to slowly attack it, sometimes in the hope, it might “sort of” go away.
 Yet for others, who recognize the future lies in technology and the power of networks and community engagement, it is the opportunity to radically alter their way of doing business; the opportunity to forge new competitive positions that have an engagement at their heart.

 We don’t know what the “end game” will look like